-Por Néfer Muñoz
+By Néfer Muñoz

 A non-governmental organization in El Salvador is promoting the construction of adobe homes designed to withstand the relatively frequent earthquakes that hit Central America.
 Adobe is an ecological and inexpensive alternative, say experts.

-The independent Salvadoran Ecological Union (UNES) and dozens of families in El Salvador have joined forces to fight the myth of the fragility of adobe buildings, the traditional bricks of sun-dried earth and straw.
+SAN JOSE, (Tierramérica).- The independent Salvadoran Ecological Union (UNES) and dozens of families in El Salvador have joined forces to fight the myth of the fragility of adobe buildings, the traditional bricks of sun-dried earth and straw.

 Environmentalists and community leaders have built 70 adobe homes based on a special design for resisting quakes like those that devastated parts of El Salvador last year.